thradams/cake/README.md

 You can contribute by trying out cake, reporting bugs, and giving feedback.

-Have a sugestion for C?
+Have a suggestion for C?

 # Status?

-Even if not necessary for most features, I want Cake to make a full semantic analysis.
+Even if not necessary for most features, I want Cake to make a full semantic analysis to catch errors and show warnings.
+At this point the number of errors/warning is small compared wit gcc/clang/msvc.

-It is necessary more work it is not complete yet.

 # How cake is tested?

 I am using Visual Studio 2022 IDE to write/debug cake source.
 Cake is parsing itself using the includes of MSVC and it generates the *out* dir after build.

-I use WSL for testing and compiling the code for linux.
+I use Visual Studio code with WSL for testing and compiling the code for Linux.

 Cake source code is not using any extension so the output is the same of input.
-This compilation is usefull for tracking errors.
+This compilation is useful for tracking errors together with the unit tests.

-Cake uses unit tests that are called automatically.

 # Differences  from CFront

-Cfront was the original compiler for C++ which converted C++ to C.
+CFront was the original compiler for C++ which converted C++ to C.

-CFront generated code was used only for direct compilation because it had all macros expanded making it useless in other plataforms.
+CFront generated code was used only for direct compilation because it had all macros expanded making it useless to reuse the generated code in other platforms.

 Cake have two modes.
-One is for direct compilation (like cfront) and the other preserves macros includes etc.. making it suitable for distribution.
+One is for direct compilation (like CFront) and the other preserves macros includes etc.. making it suitable for distribution.

 The other difference is that C++ is a second branch of evolution making C++ more